scott-eric-kaufman/the-whole-sek/content/the-valve/2006-12-21-how-to-open-an-academic-essay-part-viii-ekphrasis.md

 ---

-In the soft glow of the plasma display, the oblong white panel largely obscuring the screen background set to Magritte’s _la condition humaine_ reflecting off his convex glasses as in a Van Eyck interior, the contents are checked one last time before exiting composition mode and submitting the latest installation in the series ...
+In the soft glow of the plasma display, the oblong white panel largely obscuring the screen background set to Magritte's _la condition humaine_ reflecting off his convex glasses as in a Van Eyck interior, the contents are checked one last time before exiting composition mode and submitting the latest installation in the series ...

-Found whilst googling “Is there an author in this text” (which otherwise points quixotically to UCTV): “Erasing the Subject in Computer-Composition: Towards a Theory of Situated Authorship” ([abstract](http://www.bsu.edu/cw2001/abstracts.htm#rosinski1)).
+Found whilst googling "Is there an author in this text" (which otherwise points quixotically to UCTV): "Erasing the Subject in Computer-Composition: Towards a Theory of Situated Authorship" ([abstract](http://www.bsu.edu/cw2001/abstracts.htm#rosinski1)).

 By [nnyhav](http://nnyhav.blogspot.com) on 12/21/06 at 09:33 AM | [Permanent link to this comment](http://www.thevalve.org/go/valve/article/how_to_open_an_academic_essay_part_viii_ekphrasis/#13424)